 How will the devices be supported?

-One of the aims of this program is for students to take responsibility for the care of the device and to become self-sufficient in managing software and the setup of their device.
 The College ICT officers will be available to assist students with basic issues like connecting to wireless and to troubleshoot basic issues.

 - What is In-scope of technical support?

 The Bethany College ICT Officers will provide best effort support for:

 - Connecting to Cloudshare/Google Apps; and